-Using its extensive experience in disaster recovery, Iowa Legal Aid will develop mobile technology to help disaster survivors better reach legal aid programs after a disaster occurs.
-Iowa Legal Aid will partner with Pro Bono Net to adapt its mobile template for an application that provides disaster-related resources to clients and attorneys.
+Using its extensive experience in disaster recovery, Iowa Legal Aid developed mobile technology to help disaster survivors better reach legal aid programs after a disaster occurs.
+Iowa Legal Aid partnered with Pro Bono Net to adapt its mobile template for an application that provides disaster-related resources to clients and attorneys.

-Additionally, Iowa Legal Aid will create a multi-component toolkit for use by other legal aid organizations across the country.
-The toolkit will help legal aid programs prepare in advance for the legal responses often needed after disasters and provide best practices for responding to a disaster, including how to assist with long-term recovery.
+Additionally, Iowa Legal Aid created a multi-component toolkit for use by other legal aid organizations across the country.
+The toolkit helps legal aid programs prepare in advance for the legal responses often needed after disasters and provides best practices for responding to a disaster, including how to assist with long-term recovery.

-The project will help legal aid programs cultivate relationships with their statewide disaster recovery community and develop training materials for legal and non-legal disaster responders.
+The project helps legal aid programs cultivate relationships with their statewide disaster recovery community and develops training materials for legal and non-legal disaster responders.